Hypohidrosis

-Hypohidrosis is a disorder in which a person exhibits diminished sweating in response to appropriate stimuli.
-In contrast with hyperhidrosis, which is a socially troubling yet often benign condition, the consequences of untreated hypohidrosis include hyperthermia, heat stroke and death.
+Hypohidrosis is a medical condition in which a person exhibits diminished sweating in response to appropriate stimuli.
+In contrast with hyperhidrosis, which is a socially troubling yet often harmless condition, the consequences of untreated hypohidrosis include hyperthermia, heat stroke and death.
 An extreme case of hypohidrosis in which there is a complete absence of sweating and the skin is dry is termed anhidrosis.
+The condition is also known as adiaphoresis, ischidrosis, oligidria, oligohidrosis and sweating deficiency.